 Tips for Getting a Rental in NYC This Summer

-The summer not only means warmer temperatures – it also means that we’re in right smack in the middle of the rental high season.
+Are you hoping to find a rental in NYC this summer?
 This time of year, rental inventory tends to be at its peak, but then again, so is the competition.
 So what on earth can you do as a prospective renter to get a leg up?
-Here are a few tips:
+Here are a few tips.
+P.S.
+If you want some advice on how you can always score a great deal on a rental, check out this post.

 Know What You Can Afford